cjdbarlow/Part-One/cox_inhibitors.md

 * Decrease in endoperoxidases
 Inhibited by COX.
 * Increase in other arachidonic-acid derived factors
-Due to the diversion of arichdonic acid down other pathways.
+Due to the diversion of arachidonic acid down other pathways.

 COX inhibition has different effects in different tissues:
 * Prevents subsequent conversion of prostaglandins to thromboxane A<sub>2</sub> and PGI<sub>2</sub>